On a Restriction Problem of Hickman and Wright for the Parabola over $\mathbb{Z}/N\mathbb{Z}$ for Squarefree $N$: Proof of Main Theorem

 are in bijection to $\omega(N)$-tuples $(z_1, z_2,\dots, z_{\omega(N)})$ where

-Each such congruence has at most two solutions (mod $p_i$), and there are $\omega(N)$ congruences, so there are at most $2^{\omega(N)}$ solutions overall.
-The lemma follows. \end{proof} The precise form of the restriction estimate provided by this theorem depends on whether or not we assume $N$ has a bounded number of prime factors; for ease of reference, we state the following two results, which we alluded to in the introduction, precisely as corollaries: \begin{corollary} For any squarefree $N$ having at most $K$ prime divisors, the parabola $\Sigma$ satisfies the following restriction estimate: for any $f:(\mathbb{Z}/N\mathbb{Z})^2\rightarrow\mathbb{C},$
+Each such congruence has at most two solutions modulo $p_i$ if $p_i$ is an odd prime and exactly one solution modulo 2, and there are $\omega(N)$ congruences, giving the desired bound.
+The lemma follows. \end{proof} Combining the above lemma with Theorem \ref{th:IoMayeli} gives us a restriction estimate, whose precise form depends on whether we assume $N$ has a bounded number of prime factors.
+For ease of reference, we state as corollaries the following two results, to which we alluded in the introduction: